EuroTUG/eurotug.github.io/index.md

 ## About the Meeting

-The _European Trilinos User Group (EuroTUG)_ meeting series offers a platform for Europe-based users and developers of the [Trilinos Project](https://trilinos.github.io) to
+The _European Trilinos & KOKKOS User Group (EuroTUG)_ meeting series offers a platform for Europe-based users and developers of the [Trilinos Project](https://trilinos.github.io) to

 - learn about recent developments in Trilinos,